 Best educational practices

 A teacher or a group of teachers can participate in StarT (as representatives of their learning community) also by describing a best educational practice.
 A best practice is an educational practice or a model that the learning community has tried and found useful in implementing interdisciplinary and phenomenon-based learning or their StarT projects.
-The best practice should have a link to science, technology or mathematics.
+The best practice should have a link to science, technology or mathematics; or support the education of these subjects.

 - Only one best practice per learning community can be submitted annually

 - StarT best practice includes an aspect of collaboration between teachers of the learning community and/or with outside partners

 - Share with us a video (max 3 min) describing the practice so we can easily share your best practice with other teachers (in English).
 Please note: the same video cannot be used to report a StarT project and a best practice.
 If your best practice video describes the model that led to your students’ StarT project, then please submit a video describing this model from the educator’s viewpoint.

 - Share with us a written description of your best practice (length.
 2000-5000 characters).
 We appreciate a “recipe” like description that allows other teachers to easily repeat the best practice.
 Please provide also any additional materials (e.g. lesson plans) that make it easier for other people to replicate the practice.
 You will be able to provide the additional materials as a single file.

 You can submit a completely new practice or one that you have been using for years, as long as it has been used at some point during 2019-2020.